openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 The admin panel is found with admin in front of the base: www.admin.amsterdam.openstad.org, here you can create, copy and edit sites.
 The basic auth password is set in your values file.
 If e-mail is working we recommend switch the aehtentication method for your admin panel to e-mail.

+Every site has an /admin/login that allows for logging in with e-mail, this url also doesn't log you out.
+A normal login logs you out of every other site and the admin panel, if you login in as an admin you are allowed to be logged into multiple site at the same time.

 ## Some other commands